-The Kickstart scheme allows businesses to help young people (aged 16-24) who are currently on universal credit, to develop the skills and experience they need to find work through valuable 6 month job placements.
+The Kickstart Scheme allows businesses to help young people (aged 16-24) who are currently on universal credit, to develop the skills and experience they need to find work through valuable 6 month job placements.

-The Government is funding 100% of every Kickstarter placement (25 hours per week at National Minimum Wage, plus employer NI & pension contributions) and offering grants of £1,500 per role to cover the cost of training and employability support.
+The Government is funding 100% of every Kickstart placement (25 hours per week at National Minimum Wage, plus employer NI & pension contributions) and offering grants of £1,500 per role to cover the cost of training and employability support.

-The scheme permits employers to pay participants more than the National Minimum Wage, but you have to cover the cost yourself along with any associated increases to employer National insurance and pension contributions.
+The scheme permits employers to pay participants more than the national minimum wage, but you have to cover the cost yourself along with any associated increases to employer national insurance and pension contributions.

 Yes, there are no limitations to how many times you can apply for Kickstart funding.